woocommerce/woocommerce/readme.txt

 * Fix - Added styling for screen-reader-text for themes which do not define it.
 * Fix - Fixed legacy cart `prices_include_tax` variable.
 * Fix -  Hide cat-parent class when category will show no children due to the new depth setting.
-* Fix - Make sure image zoom is enable for calling initZoomForTarget
+* Fix - Make sure image zoom is enable for calling initZoomForTarget.
+* Fix - {blogname} email placeholder.
+* Fix - API - Use edit context when updating prices.
 * Tweak - Clearly describe when a feature is powered by WooCommerce Services in the setup wizard.
 * Tweak - Restored discount total line in order screen when discounts are present.
 * Tweak - Add back option to send admin new order email, and include order number and customer email in order emails.